Psychologist in Plymouth, Farmington Hills, and Ann Arbor, Michigan areas - Dr. Hasti Raveau, PhD, LP

 • Families with young children (7 and under) experiencing a wide range of emotional and behavioral difficulties.

-• Neuro-atypical children, such as those with ADHD, autism, giftedness, processing issues, etc, who may struggle with organization, coping with intense emotions, sensory issues, peer relationships, and academic performance.
+• Neurodivergent children, such as those with ADHD, autism, giftedness, processing issues, etc, who may struggle with organization, coping with intense emotions, sensory issues, peer relationships, and academic performance.

 • Stressed, worried, or frustrated parents who don’t know how to help their children or family, or parents whose many different attempts to make things better have been unsuccessful.